 *Unrepresented employees will receive a credit of 16 hours of annual leave which will be reflected in the annual leave balances for a pay period in January established by Accounting/Payroll Central.

 Pursuant to Administrative Code, Section 4-6: Whenever a holiday falls on a Saturday, the preceding Friday shall be designated as a substitute holiday and observed as the official holiday for that year.
 When the holiday falls on a Sunday, the following Monday shall be designated as the official holiday for that year.
-Benefit eligible employees whose positions are covered by a collective bargaining unit should consult their applicable collective bargaining agreement for the Holiday and Personal Days provisions.
+Benefit-eligible employees whose positions are covered by a collective bargaining unit should consult their applicable collective bargaining agreement for the Holiday schedule and Personal Days provisions.

 Housing Finance Assistance